FlatFilers/Adapter/README.md

 >
 > In order to setup, you need to [create or sign in to your flatfile.io account](https://flatfile.io) and obtain a license key.

+#### Changelog

+To view information about the latest releases and any minor/major changes, check out the [changelog here](./CHANGELOG.md).

+> Note: In version 2.8, previously available "deep-imports" (for Interfaces) have been moved to the root level of `@flatfile/adapter`.

 ## Using NPM

 If you don't like external dependencies, or you have a nice build system like Webpack in place.
 You can install and use Flatfile as an npm package.